KH3-Map-Crew/TresGame-Whitepages/docs/AIDocs/AIBlueprints.md

 <br/><br/>
 <ins>BTTask\_BlueprintBase</ins>:  This is how you make custom bt nodes using blueprints to run in your behavior tree, which allows you to execute logic and pass variables through the blackboard.
-Make sure when making a blueprint for a bt task <ins>**you use the</ins> ``BTTask_blueprintbase`` <ins>class, do not use the regular BT\_Task class**</ins> (this is only for C++).
+Make sure when making a blueprint for a bt task you use the ``BTTask_blueprintbase`` class, do not use the regular BT\_Task class (this is only for C++).
 You can create a blueprint task to run in a Behavior Tree.
 You’d usually use this to run background logic or set blackboard keys.

 * Use event receive and finish execute to finish it properly, you must have finish execute.
 This allows you to set success/fail conditions for the BT to know if the task succeeded
 * In the example below, “ActorClass” is a public variable, allowing me to set the class from the BT to whatever I need